ryanthtra/prototypes/html_fundamentals_5/README.md

 > - Using divs, create the layout found <a href="https://github.com/Learning-Fuze/prototypes/blob/assets/assets/html_fundamentals_5/layouts/portfolio%20layout%202.png" target="_blank">here</a>
   - Give each section an ID for that section
         - header
         - main_content
-        - footer
   - main content:
         - Put 4 paragraphs of lorem ipsum in
         - each paragraph should have a title relating to you header menu below:
             - About Me, Skills, etc
             - Inside each title, add an anchor tag.
             - Inside the anchor tag, give it an ID corresponding to the section, for example #about_me
   - In the header
         - make a menu utilizing ul / li
             - li elements css:  no bullet point
             - li elements css: display type of "inline-block"